-Level 1: Quoted prices in active markets for identical assets or liabilities

-Level 2: Inputs other than quoted prices included within level 1 that are observable, either directly or indirectly

-Level 3: Inputs not based on observable market data

-2) Financial instruments measured at amortized cost
+- Level 1: Quoted prices in active markets for identical assets or liabilities - Level 2: Inputs other than quoted prices included within level 1 that are observable, either directly or indirectly - Level 3: Inputs not based on observable market data - 2) Financial instruments measured at amortized cost i) Cash and cash equivalents ii) Trade and other receivables

-All such financial instruments are classified as level 2 of the fair value hierarchy.

-i) Cash and cash equivalents
+The following methods are used for the measurement of fair values.
+All are level 2.